gvwilson/sensibleadventures/bookster/bookster.md

 any barrels out to air.

 Fraederiq was only a dozen strides behind her when Erileine burst into the little courtyard behind the tavern.
-She jumped over a cat, banged her knee against a second without stopping, and pulled herself over the stone wall at the rear of the courtyard.
+She startled a cat, jumped over a stool, banged her knee against a second without stopping, and pulled herself over the stone wall at the rear of the courtyard.
 The mountain wasn't quite as steep there as it was around most of Starboard Town.
 It was one of those places children were definitely not supposed to play, which meant that she knew it as well as her tongue knew her teeth.
 There was a narrow ledge thirty strides below that led to her papaere's cottage.
 She'd be safe if she could get there.
-Safe for the moment, anyway, and she could worry about what to do later then.
+Safe for the moment, anyway, and she could worry about afterward once she was she sure had one.

 Fraederiq hardly broke stride as he flung himself over the wall behind her.
 Erileine glanced over her shoulder as she slipped and slid down